andrewkerr9000/FindMyPast/README.md

 * Implicit type conversions, enabling additional methods on types such as 'should' on String.
 Other languages may have other mechanisms for extending types.

+Property based testing using ScalaCheck is used for testing prime generation.
+This library started as a clone of QuickCheck for Haskell.
+One of QuickCheck's writers, John Hughes, has also written an Erlang implementation.
+Property based testing is useful here as it is not viable to write tests for all possible values of an Integer N.

 Methodology
 ===========